 We were walking through the aisles, her buckled into her carrier, and I remember thinking, “Okay, this is it.
 I’m officially a single mom.
 This is just the way life is going to be like from now on.”

 I felt terrified, relieved, and overwhelmed, all in the same breath.

-The days, weeks, and months continued in a blur.
+The days, weeks, and months of newly single parenting continued on in a blur.

-Amid diaper changes, food prep, laundry, bills, and just being a mom – a few fears continued to creep up on me, namely:
+Amid diaper changes, food prep, laundry, bills, late nights, and just being a mom – a few fears continued to creep up on me, namely:

-- I’m really worried about how all of this will impact my innocent, precious child.
+- I’m terrified thinking about how this will impact my innocent, precious child.

 - I don’t know if I will ever meet someone again (or if I’ll ever want to).

 - I’m afraid I will have to give up my professional and personal dreams because I can’t imagine balancing everything successfully.

 These fears continued to nag at me over time.
 Whether they were playing loudly in my mind or quietly playing in the background, they were there.